 The Principal Investigator or Alternate Contacts need to complete the Session Investigators form in UAS.
-In order to do this, all those planning to come to Diamond must be registered in UAS and must have watched the health and saftey video and completed the test.
+In order to do this firstly ensure that:

 If the Session Investigators form is submitted late, it may not be possible to make the required arrangements in time for your session start.
 Where no form is submitted by the session start time, the session will be cancelled.